Birdlip Mirror: The Birdlip Grave Group

 The woman's grave contained several other high-quality pieces of jewellery that indicate female ownership.
 These include bracelets made of bronze and silver, a multi-piece amber necklace, a silver-gilt brooch and four bronze rings.
 The quality of these objects strongly suggests that the female was of high status.
-Also found was a smaller bowl and a bronze knife handle with a terminal shaped as a bull's head.
+Also found were a smaller bowl and a bronze knife handle with a terminal shaped as a bull's head.